NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### Agent Details

-When selecting an individual agent from the Agents Summary panel, Wazuh presents a detailed view that describes the **current state, activity level, and security context** of that specific endpoint.
+When you click on an individual agent from the Agents Summary panel, Wazuh shows you a detailed view with the **current state, activity level, and security context** for that specific endpoint.

 ![Agents Details View](../images/03_images/agent_summary/agent_details_1.png)
 ![Agents Details View](../images/03_images/agent_summary/agent_details_2.png)